miguelmota/ethereum-development-with-go-book/en/transfer-tokens/README.md

 fmt.Println(gasLimit) // 23256
 ```

+**NOTE**: The gas limit set by the `EstimateGas()` method is based on the current state of the blockchain, and is just an _estimate_.
+If your transactions are constantly failing, or if you prefer to have full control over the amount of gas your application spends, you may want to set this value manually.

+## Create transaction

-Next thing we need to do is generate the transaction type, similar to what you've seen in the transfer ETH section, EXCEPT the *to* field will be the token smart contract address.
+Now we have all the information we need to generate the transaction.

+We'll create a transaction similar the one we used in [section on transferring ETH](../transfer-eth), EXCEPT that the *to* field should contain the token smart contract address, and the value field should be set to `0` since we're not transferring ETH.
 This is a gotcha that confuses people.
-We must also include the value field which will be 0 ETH, and the data bytes that we just generated.

 ```go
 tx := types.NewTransaction(nonce, tokenAddress, value, gasLimit, gasPrice, data)